 - Video game and app design

-Land a job in illustration and you could specialise in various areas, such as science, technology and medicine.
-Here, they create imagery for text books and material to help readers understand the subject.
+Land a job in illustration and you could specialize in various areas, such as science, technology and medicine.
+Here, they create imagery for textbooks and material to help readers understand the subject.
 These jobs are only a selection of what you could be exposed to as a designer.
 Conduct plenty of research to find the job that you’re most interested in.

 The academic route